-The OECD is making all its CRS 2015 and final 2016 data available in XML format, by donor and by recipient.
-Data now cover all donors that report to the CRS including non-DAC countries and multilateral agencies.
-In addition, separate files are now provided for each donor and each recipient, in order to facilitate the data processing.
+The OECD now provides the Creditor Reporting System (CRS) 2015 and final 2016 data available in XML format, by donor and by recipient.
+Data cover all donors that report to the CRS including non-DAC countries and multilateral agencies.
+In addition, separate files are provided for each donor and each recipient, in order to facilitate the data processing.

 These official data on development finance can be downloaded in four different formats: Excel, TXT/CSV, PC-axis, and XML.
 Different formats (such as software development, research, etc.) serve the diverse needs of numerous audiences; therefore, a variety of formats ensures that the data can be used widely and for a multitude of purposes.